polyglotdev/docker-in-depth/README.md

 - If you use Docker for development this way, your production Dockerfile would copy the production-ready artifacts directly into the image, rather than relying on a bind mount.
 - When the file or directory structure of the Docker host is guaranteed to be consistent with the bind mounts the containers require.
 - When you need to be able to back up, restore, or migrate data from one Docker host to another, volumes are a better choice.
 You can stop containers using the volume, then back up the volume's directory (such as `/var/lib/docker/volumes/<volume-name>`).

+### Good use cases for `tmpfs` mounts

+`tmpfs` mounts are best used for cases when you do not want the data to persist either on the host machine or within the container.
+This be for security reasons or to protect the performance of the container when your application needs to write a large volume of non-persistent state data.